 Leading organizations are leveraging Virtual Assistants to streamline operations and better serve the needs of staff and customers alike.

-The rise of Virtual Assistants have been on the rise for some time now, more than a decade, with the growing popularity of small businesses outsourcing to VA teams.
+The rise of professional Virtual Assistants have been on the rise for some time now, more than a decade, with the growing popularity of small businesses outsourcing to VA teams.
 Virtual Assistants are now also making headway in larger corporations who are looking to leverage Virtual Assistants for a variety of tasks like executive email management and triage, bookkeeping, social media management, help desk support, market research and more.

 Here are some suggested best practices for entrepreneurs and executives looking to implement and maintain Virtual Assistants: